sainRaghuveer/unvoid-tech-assignment/README.md

 <br>

 - In this app I have used dummy data and created api for that so here you can see db.json that is deployed on render
-- This is deployed link as cartoon api that I used in this app it is deplyed on render that is why wnem you use it, it will take some time to fetch the data https://cartoon-ofto.onrender.com/cartoon
+- This is deployed link as cartoon api that I used in this app it is deplyed on render that is why when you use it, it will take some time to fetch the data https://cartoon-ofto.onrender.com/cartoon
 ```js
 {